 The SEND Specialist Advisory Service Teams

-There can be a wait for some of the specialist SEND teams but most of the teams have advice lines where you can speak to a professional to discuss your concerns and ask for advice and strategies which you can put in place straight away.
+There can be a wait for some of the specialist SEND teams but many of the teams have advice lines where you can speak to a professional to discuss your concerns and ask for advice and strategies which you can put in place straight away.
 You'll find the details on our Contact a SEND Service page.

 Smaller Learning Environments

-Some children's needs will be better met in a smaller environment and with more intensive support.
-They might attend a specialist centre such as a Specialist Resource Provision, or a Deaf and/or Hearing Impairment base.
 Some children might be referred to an Education Support Centre, for a short period of time, where they will receive individualised and specialist help until they are ready to re-join a mainstream school or setting.

 Special Schools